Eddy Current Testing: A Guide

 Photo credit: Zetec

-Handheld probes are used in a variety of industries, and commonly come with interchangeable parts for the probe’s tip and handle.
+Handheld probes are one of the most common types of probes used in eddy current testing.
+They are used in a variety of industries, and commonly come with interchangeable parts for the probe’s tip and handle.

 Photo credit: Zetec